Billy-Spearman-WCCI/RaceCarExtension/README.md

       common parent allows us to write `public void doIt() throws MyApplicationException`.
     * It's easy to get into a pattern in which every method is declared to possibly throw MyApplicationException, but methods which don't throw exceptions are easier to reason about and put less burden upon those who call them.
+    * Suppose you're a method which receives a filename and is supposed to read from the file and do something with it.
+      And you ask `System` to open that file and it refuses.
+You will receive an exception which not only says "unable to open file", but is likely to give a reason why (e.g., "file doesn't exist", or "you don't rights to read the file", etc.) And the exception will contain both the name of the file and perhaps the reason.
+    * In addition, Exceptions contain the entire stack trace of where they occurred (e.g. A() called B() called C() called D() and the exception occurred in D()).
 * `enum` -- Defines a small set of possibilities.
 Can do many of the things a `short` can do (e.g. be part of a `switch` statement).